Relintai/pandemonium_engine_docs/usage/shaders/your_first_shader/your_first_3d_shader.md

 type that store geometry (the shape of your object) and materials (the color and how the object reacts to light) in units called "surfaces".
 A Mesh can have multiple surfaces, or just one.
 Typically, you would import a mesh from another program (e.g. Blender).
-But Godot also has a few `PrimitiveMeshes ( primitivemesh )` that allow you to add basic geometry to a scene without importing Meshes.
+But Pandemonium also has a few `PrimitiveMeshes ( primitivemesh )` that allow you to add basic geometry to a scene without importing Meshes.